 Resolution: 2160p | Features: 4K recording, Mobile device compatibility, Live video and audio editing, Bluetooth 4.1

-If you’re trying to do some live streaming, or you’re trying to capture the magic of the real world, Mevo might be right up your alley.
-If you’re an aspiring journalist, you’re going to want to keep an eye on the Mevo or the Mevo Plus, as either of these webcams will let you capture footage live, no matter where you are in the world – as long as you can connect to a mobile network.
-As an bonus, Mevo is small and inconspicuous enough to not distract your subject in the middle of an interview.
+If you’re an aspiring journalist, or even if you’re just trying to capture footage in the wild, Mevo might be one of the best webcams for you.
+Either the Mevo or Mevo Plus will allow you to capture footage live, no matter where you are in the world – as long as you can connect to a mobile network.
+Plus, because Mevo is small and inconspicuous, it won’t distract your subject during an interview.

 5. Microsoft LifeCam Studio